 SDB is relatively common.
 Some estimate that around

 Memory can be broken down into three phases: learning the task, or encoding; consolidation; and recall.
 During the consolidation phase, the memory trace is stabilized, making it more likely to “stick.”

-In adults, fragmented sleep has been shown to interfere with memory consolidation, but little research has explored this effect in children.
+In adults, fragmented sleep has been shown to

 Earlier studies showed that NREM Stage 2 (N2) sleep spindles — short bursts of brain activity that occur during NREM sleep — may be important.
 NREM slow oscillations are also thought to be involved.